manrajgrover/football-cli/README.md

 ## Note

 For World Cup fixtures, you need to specify `league` flag with value as `WC`.
-API response does not provide world cup information in consolidated response and is a known bug.
+API does not provide world cup information in consolidated response and is a known bug.

 ## Development